Job level review procedure

 Job Level Review Procedures

 1. The College has five job families.
-Each family is composed of up to seven levels and appropriate pay bands have been determined (levels 1 to 5 and levels A to C have incremental scales and pay for staff at levels 6 and 7 and D and E is assessed in relation to performance).
-The move to seven job levels means that a broader range of work can be accommodated within each pay band.
-This, coupled with the fact that there are fewer grades, means that there will be less need to review jobs.
-There will, however, be occasions when jobs "grow" and the following process is designed to review whether a job has grown sufficiently to be re-graded.
+Each family is composed of up to seven levels and appropriate pay bands (levels 1 to 5, Research jobs described by title (Research Assistant, Research Associate, Research Fellow, etc) and Academic jobs also described by title.
+Salary scales are incremental and pay for staff at levels 6, 7, and more senior Academic and Research jobs are assessed in relation to performance.
+There are occasions when jobs "grow" and the following process is designed to review whether a job has grown sufficiently to be re-graded.

-2. The procedure that follows covers those staff in the Professional, Learning and Teaching, Technical and Operational Services Families (up to and including Level 6) and research staff in the Academic and Research Family (applications to Level B – Research Associate and to Level C – Research Fellow).
+2. This procedure covers staff in the Professional, Technical and Operational Services Families (up to Level 6) and research staff in the Academic and Research Family (applications to Research Associate and to Research Fellow).
 It also applies to staff who have remained on the previous comparable grades e.g. ALC, CRA, Technical, Research.
-If the reviews are successful for any of these latter staff, they will join the appropriate job family on new terms and conditions.
+If the reviews are successful for these latter staff, they will join the appropriate job family on new terms and conditions.

-4. There are some staff whose jobs are not covered by job families e.g. Nursing Staff.
-Recommendations from the Head of Department (HoD) for a job level review for these staff should, initially, be sent to the appropriate HR Manager at any time during the year.
+5. Some staff roles are not covered by job families, e.g. Nursing Staff.
+Recommendations from the Head of Department for a job level review for these staff should initially be sent to the appropriate HR Strategic Partner at any time during the year.
 HR will liaise with the relevant faculty as appropriate.

-5 e) Applicants should have been in post and “acting up” for a minimum of 6 months before a job can be considered for re-grading.
+5 e) Applicants must have been in post and “acting up” for a minimum of 6 months before a job can be considered for re-grading.

 Job Level Review Panel Dates

 7. Applications for Job Level Reviews are coordinated centrally by the HR Division.
-Applications will be considered once a term, normally in November, April and August each year.
-The Promotions Manager will alert Faculty and Departmental contacts to the closing dates before each review.
+Applications are considered once a term, in November, April and August.
+The Promotions Administrator will alert Faculty and Departmental contacts to the closing dates before each review.
 Departmental contacts are asked to alert staff so that applications from Line Managers or personal applications can be made in time to meet the closing date.
 All relevant information will be posted on the College HR Job Level Review web page.

 Timetable of Review Meetings

-Note: Faculties and Departments may have earlier deadlines in order to process applications ahead of the College review.
+Note: Faculties and Departments may have earlier deadlines to process applications ahead of the College review.
 Please check with your Department Administrator for your local submission deadline.

 8. Departmental Administrators can request information on current grades and salaries.
 Requests should be made by email to: